jenkinsci/dimensionsscm-plugin/docs/user-guide.md

     Dimensions Plugin will still use the user account configured as the *Login Name* and *Password* in the *Advanced* view of the **Source Code Management** section.
--   Jenkins 2.9 - 2.11 are affected by *JENKINS-35906* (causes
+-   Jenkins v2.9 - v2.11 were affected by *JENKINS-35906* (causes
     `java.lang.IllegalArgumentException: Failed to instantiate class hudson.scm.SCM`).
-    Workaround is to upgrade to Jenkins 2.12 or later.
+    Workaround is to upgrade to Jenkins v2.12 or later.

-## Possible future changes

-The following are a list of possible future changes to the plugin

--   Documentation: Update the wiki with new screen dumps for improved options and document best practices
--   Enhancement: Code diff'ing from the change logs
--   Enhancement: Timeout on job polling
--   Bugfix: Change-set generation to handle HTTPS
--   Enhancement: Upload artifacts to support requests

 ## Releases